The joint bidiagonalization method for large GSVD computations in finite precision: Numerical experiments

+However, when the JBD process is performed with full reorthogonalization, the convergence of the Ritz values changes and becomes regular, as Figure~\ref{fig5}(b) and Figure~\ref{fig5}(d) indicate.
+In the right panels, the convergence behavior is much simpler and is in accordance with theoretical analysis in exact arithmetic.
+It is clear that a simple generalized singular value is approximated by Ritz values without ghosts.
+We also observe from both the panels that the extreme Ritz values converge more quickly than relatively interior Ritz values, that is, the Ritz values closer to the right-most or left-most generalized singular values stabilize more early, which confirms the theory that the JBD method generally favors the extreme generalized singular values.

-Figure \ref{fig6} depicts the convergence of the first six smallest Ritz values computed by the SVD of $\widehat{B}_{k}$, which corresponding to the first largest generalized singular values of $\{A,L\}$.
-The convergence behavior of the largest Ritz values are similar and thus we omit it.
-The right horizontal line indicates the value of $s_{i}$ for $i=1,\dots, 500$.
-From subfigure (a), which shows the convergence of Ritz values without reorthogonalization, we find the ``ghost" phenomenon that some converged Ritz values suddenly jump and then converge to the next smaller singular values after a few iterations.
-Notice that as $k$ increases, the smallest Ritz value will eventually converge to a value slightly smaller than $s_{1}$, which is similar to the case in subfigure (a) of Figure \ref{fig5}.
-In subfigure (b), which shows the convergence of Ritz values with full reorthogonalization, the spurious copies are prohibited from appearing, and the multiplicities of the generalized singular values can be determined correctly from the convergence of Ritz values.
-Comparing figure \ref{fig6} and figure \ref{fig5}, we find that the convergence behavior of the smallest Ritz values computed by the SVD of $\widehat{B}_{k}$ is very similar to that of the largest Ritz values computed by the SVD of $B_{k}$, which is due to that both of them are used to approximate the largest generalized singular values of $\{A,L\}$ and the singular values of $B_{k}$ and $\widehat{B}_{k}$ are closely related, see \eqref{4.5}.
+Figure \ref{fig6} depicts the convergence processes of the first six smallest Ritz values computed by the SVD of $\bar{B}_{k}$, which corresponds to the first largest generalized singular values of $\{A,L\}$.
+The convergence behavior of the largest Ritz values by the SVD of $\bar{B}_k$ is similar and thus omitted.
+The right vertical line indicates the values of $s_{i}$ for $i=1,\dots, 500$.
+From Figure \ref{fig6}(a), we observe the ``ghost" phenomenon that some converged Ritz values suddenly jump and then converge to the next small singular values after several iterations.
+More detailed convergence phenomena are similar to Figure~\ref{fig5}(a) and Figure~\ref{fig5}(c).
+Figure \ref{fig6}(b) shows the convergence of Ritz values with full reorthogonalization, from which it is clear that the JBD method converges regularly and there are no spurious copies.
+Figure \ref{fig6}(a)--Figure \ref{fig6}(b) demonstrate that the JBD method favors the extreme generalized singular values.